spapas/ringu/README.md

 # ringu

-A Clojure library designed to ... well, that part is up to you.
+A CRUD web-app in clojure using ring and friends

 ## Usage

-FIXME
+Just connect a repl for now and the server will start.
+Then do the migrations (from inside the ringu.db.migrations namespace).
+Finally you can visit 127.0.0.1:3000 to see things.

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 Serafeim Papastefanos

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at